fightforthefuture/dontbreakourphones/app/index.md

 description: "Join the nationwide protest!
 Government backdoors put everyone at risk."
 ---

-# Apple is right.
-We can't let governments backdoor the iPhone.
+# Apple is right to fight the FBI.
+We can’t let governments backdoor the iPhone.

 [Join a rally near you _February 23rd, 5:30PM, Apple Stores Everywhere_](#rallies){: .button}